kensanata/text-mapper-mastodon-bot/README.md

 ## Next, take a look at the code

-This is where we get the image, upload it and, and post a status for
+Here's a simple alternative where we get the image, upload it and, and post a status for it.
+You might want to change text and URLs and all that.
-it:

 ```
 text = "#textmapper #hex #map #rpg"